kirandash/react-test/lootcheck/README.md

 2. Test Dispatch methods using `jest.fn()`
 3. Check if on click method is being dispatched using `toHaveBeenCalledWith`
 4. Note: Only need to check if dispatch is being called or not.
 Value change is being already tested in reducer.

+## 11. Store Data with Cookies
+1. Test by adding a second reducer and then check if the data in second reducer matches the modification done by first reducer.
+2. Add the functionality using sfcookies: read_cookie, bake_cookie
+3. Note: Since jest provides a mock window object while testing.
+Cookies will be saved in the mock environment and can be tested.